 The conference was created in 1981 under the direction of Dr. Thomas H. Olbricht, Distinguished Professor Emeritus, Pepperdine University, and has since been hosted by several universities associated with Churches of Christ.
 The conference calls together scholars from a wide variety of disciplines in the liberal arts, sciences, business, law, education and medicine to develop their own academic research and to reflect on the integration of scholarship and faith.

-In service to its mission, the CSC has adopted a model wherein the conference is hosted at Lipscomb University and every fourth year rotates to a supporting university.
+In service to its mission, in 2008 the CSC adopted a model wherein the conference is hosted at Lipscomb University and every fourth year rotates to a supporting university (or organization).
 Our recent history and future plans:

 - Lipscomb University (2008, 2009, 2010)